AMReX-Codes/amrex/Docs/sphinx_documentation/source/AMReX_Profiling_Tools.rst

 output will only warn of any :fortran:`bl_proffortfuncstart` calls that were not stopped with :fortran:`bl_proffortfuncstop` calls when in debug mode.

-For functions with a high number of calls, there is a lighter-weight interface:
+For functions with a high number of calls, there is a lighter-weight interface,

 ::